 Multiple gatherings, discussions, and workshops were held with water partners to help determine the key elements that should be included in the NWT Water Stewardship Strategy and how related actions (keys to success) can be effectively implemented across the NWT.

-Federal Action Plan
+- Action Plan (2016-2020).

-Canada’s North has recently come into the international spotlight due to its resource potential, sovereignty concerns, climate change, and its evolving political systems.
+Canada’s North has come into the international spotlight due to its resource potential, sovereignty concerns, climate change, and its evolving political systems.
 A vision for the North has become one of Canada’s most important policy agendas.
 With this greater focus on Canada’s North, there has also been an increased and often negative attention on its regulatory regime, particularly as it pertains to its ability to support and promote resource development.